P-Valley: Lawsuit

-In January 2022, American singer and producer Nicci Gilbert filed a copyright infringement lawsuit against Lionsgate Entertainment, Starz, Legendary Television, Chernin Entertainment, P-Valley executive producer Liz Garcia, and co-executive producer Patrik-Ian-Polk over the show P-Valley.
-Gilbert alleged the show stole elements from her musical stage play, Soul Kittens Cabaret, which was released on DVD in 2011.
+In January 2022, American singer and producer Nicci Gilbert filed a copyright infringement lawsuit against Lionsgate Entertainment, Starz, Legendary Television, Chernin Entertainment, P-Valley executive producer Liz Garcia, and co-executive producer Patrik-Ian Polk over the show.
+Gilbert alleged the show stole elements from her musical stage play Soul Kittens Cabaret, which was released on DVD in 2011.

 The lawsuit alleged that entertainment attorney Leroy Bobbit and Gilbert pitched Soul Kittens Cabaret as a musical TV drama to Lionsgate CEO Jon Feltheimer at his Los Angeles office in 2014.
 The lawsuit alleged Feltheimer was given two copies of the plaintiff's script and the Soul Kittens Cabaret DVD.
-Gilbert-Daniels' proffered copyright expert Robert H. Aft opined that P-Valley used an "overwhelming number of elements" from Soul Kittens Cabaret,however, his expert report was struck.
+Gilbert-Daniels' proffered copyright expert Robert H. Aft opined that P-Valley used an "overwhelming number of elements" from Soul Kittens Cabaret; however, his expert report was struck.
 On December 7, 2023, the judge ultimately granted summary judgment to the defendants, dismissing the claim.

 Although both works focused on female dancers working in adult entertainment with significant similarities, their expression of this idea "takes on very different forms".
 Moreover, the court observed Gilbert’s descriptions of both works were “plagued with mischaracterizations” that were sometimes “blatant.”
-Gilbert-Daniels appealed the decision, however, the Ninth Circuit also rejected the opinions of Gilbert-Daniels' expert, Mr. Aft, finding that he was not qualified to offer an opinion on substantial similarities between the works and that large portions of his supposed opinions were "irrelevant and unhelpful".
-In addition, regarding Gilbert-Daniels' comparisons the court stated, "Caution is especially warranted here, as several of Gilbert-Daniels’ proffered comparisons reference materials that are not copyrighted, mischaracterize the works, or fail to cite directly to the materials at issue."
+Gilbert-Daniels appealed the decision.
+The Ninth Circuit also rejected the opinions of Gilbert-Daniels' expert, Aft, finding that he was not qualified to offer an opinion on substantial similarities between the works and that large portions of his supposed opinions were "irrelevant and unhelpful".

+Regarding Gilbert-Daniels' comparisons the court stated, "Caution is especially warranted here, as several of Gilbert-Daniels’ proffered comparisons reference materials that are not copyrighted, mischaracterize the works, or fail to cite directly to the materials at issue."
 The Ninth Circuit affirmed the court’s rulings.
 The district court also awarded the defendants their fees and costs.
 In December 2024, Gilbert filed an appeal with the U.S. Supreme Court, who ultimately denied Gilbert-Daniels' appeal on October 6, 2025, and the right to go trial.